Updated: Feb 3

 The Business Strategy in Two Parts

-Cindy The second arm was his client investment business that was on a different floor.
-This initially started with friends and family; however, the business began to expand by referral.
-David His mantra was to find the long term investor “buy and hold” meaning the money had a likelihood to remain invested.
+The second arm was his client investment business that was on a different floor.
+This initially started with friends and families; however, the business began to expand by referral.
+His mantra was to find the long term investor “buy and hold” meaning the money had a likelihood to remain invested.
 He eventually moved on to pension funds and other types of funds.

 Creating the Cash Flow and The History of the Scam